elenderg/PAL-1000/instruções de compilação.md

 `If the expression's variable is nil, abort with "I don't understand the variable '" then the expression's phrase then "'." and the rider; exit.`

-`If the expression's type cannot be reduced to "_pointer", abort with "I really need a pointer type in this CALL statement." and the rider; exit.`
+`If the expression's type cannot be reduced to "pointer", abort with "I really need a pointer type in this CALL statement." and the rider; exit.`

 `If the rider's token is "with", compile the next statement given the rider (call - with clause).`